Dirt Is Good Schools Programme

 We will provide support:

-- CPD for Teacher (s): We will deliver ‘coach’ training to help supporting teachers develop the skills and understanding of the content to best support your students
+- CPD for Educators (s): We provide ‘coach’ training to help supporting educators develop the skills and understanding of the content to best support your students

 - Dirt Is Good Handbook & Curriculum content: You will have access to session content to help you support your students get stuck in (you choose when, where and how this is delivered)

-We encourage schools to sign up that meet the following criteria:
+We encourage schools and youth groups to sign up that meet the following criteria:

 - Desire to engage pupils in improving the local environment